Movies Anywhere: Expansion to third-party studios

-On August 6, 2018, it was announced that Microsoft Movies & TV would be rejoining the Movies Anywhere platform service network.
-By then, the number of movies in customer accounts had grown to more than 135 million.
+On August 6, 2018, it was announced that Microsoft Movies & TV would be rejoining the Movies Anywhere service.
+By then, the number of films in customer accounts had grown to more than 135 million.
+In October 2018, Verizon joined the service, followed by Comcast (owner of Universal Pictures) in December.

-On December 5, Comcast's Xfinity became the second cable provider, after Fios, to partner with Movies Anywhere; subscribers utilize their TV Everywhere login to connect their account to the service.

 On January 31, 2019, Ultraviolet announced that it would terminate its services on July 31, 2019, owing to increased support for Movies Anywhere.
 While Lionsgate and Paramount dropped out of that service in July and December 2018, they have not made any transition to Movies Anywhere.
-MGM, the remaining studio that continued to utilize Ultraviolet, also did not transition to Movies Anywhere (although some MGM films like Missing Link and Booksmart also end up in Movies Anywhere, usually through 20th Century Fox Home Entertainment).
+MGM, the remaining studio that continued to utilize Ultraviolet, also did not transition to Movies Anywhere (although some co-productions with other studios are available on Movies Anywhere).

-On March 17, 2020, Movies Anywhere announced users can now share movies with other Movies Anywhere users.
-Users can share up to 3 movies per month and the user the movie is shared to has 14 days to watch it, but 72 hours to finish the movie once started.
-The service officially launched in September 2020.
+In March 2020, amid the COVID-19 pandemic, Movies Anywhere began to add features allowing digital sharing of purchases.
+That month, "Screen Pass" entered closed beta, which allowed users to share up to three films per month and gave recipients 14 days to watch each shared film.
+Once a film is played from Screen Pass, recipients are then given a 72-hour window to finish the film.
+Screen Pass was officially released in September 2020.
+In July 2020, the service also added "Watch Together".
+Both features were discontinued on May 1, 2023.
 In August 2020, DirecTV became the first satellite TV provider to join the Movies Anywhere platform.

-The logo for Movies Anywhere has been criticized by Australians on social media sites, with the criticism stemming from the fact that the Movies Anywhere logo resembles the logo of the Australian Broadcasting Corporation.
-The logo consists of a combination of the letters M and A, while the ABC's logo is based on the Lissajous curve.
-Movies Anywhere is not available in Australia.

-On August 3, 2021, FandangoNOW merged with Vudu, although it continued to be under the Movies Anywhere platform with Vudu.
+On October 31, 2025, Google abruptly withdrew support for Movies Anywhere.
+The decision is believed to be tied to a current carriage dispute between YouTube TV and Disney.